 ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO

-These particulars as prescribed under Section 217(1)(e) of the
+The particulars as prescribed under Section 134(3)(m) of the Companies

 Your Directors place on record their sincere appreciation for the

-signifi cant contribution made by the employees through their
+significant contribution made by our employees through their

-dedication, hard work and commitment and the trust reposed on
+dedication, hard work and commitment, as also for the trust reposed on

-us by the medical fraternity and the patients.
+us by the medical fraternity and patients.
 We also acknowledge the

-support
+support extended to us by the analysts, bankers, government agencies,

-and wise counsel extended to us by analysts, bankers, government agencies, shareholders and investors at large.
+media, customers, suppliers, shareholders and investors at large.
 We